pha4ge/pipeline-resources/docs/bioinfo-solutions.md

 ## 1. Generating consensus assemblies from PCR tiling NGS data

 The bioinformatics resources listed below are open-source pipelines that run on general-purpose, containerized workflow infrastructure to generate consensus SC2 assemblies from PCR tiling NGS data.
 While some parameters and modules may differ slightly, each pipeline will perform read mapping to the Wuhan-1 reference genome, remove primer regions from the mapped read data, and generate a consensus assembly based on conserved and variant positions identified in the resulting alignment.
-These resources have been organized into three categories: [Terra](app.terra.bio) and [Galaxy](https://galaxyproject.org/) Workflows, Web-Accessible Software as a Service (SaaS) Solutions, and command-line interface (CLI) Tools and are listed in no particular order.
+These resources have been organized into three categories: [Terra](app.terra.bio) and [Galaxy](https://galaxyproject.org/) Workflows, Web-Accessible Software as a Service (SaaS) Solutions, and Command-Line Interface (CLI) gools and are listed in no particular order.

 <details>
  <summary>Terra and Galaxy Workflows</summary>